coreos/tectonic-rpms/rpm/tectonic-worker/INSTALL.md

 $ jq .tectonic_kube_dns_service_ip terraform.tfvars
 ```

-Once this value has been retrieved it will be placed in the user managed file
+Once this value has been retrieved, it must be defined in the user managed file
-`/etc/sysconfig/tectonic-worker` on the host in the field `KUBERNETES_DNS_SERVICE_IP=`.
+`/etc/sysconfig/tectonic-worker` on the host in the field
+`KUBERNETES_DNS_SERVICE_IP=`.

-### Configure Firewalld
+### Configure firewalld

-The default CNI installation for Tectonic utilizes VXLAN for it's communications
+The default CNI installation for Tectonic utilizes VXLAN for its communication
 with [flannel][4].
-As such, it will need communications between hosts on UDP
+As such, it will need to communicate between hosts on UDP
 port 4789.
 The Kubernetes API will also communicate with hosts on TCP port
 10250.
 To simplify the configuration of these options either allow all
-communications between cluster members, place the relevant ethernet interfaces
+communications between cluster members, place the relevant Ethernet interfaces
-into the "trusted" zone using FirewallD, or at a minimum allow `4789/udp` and
+into the "trusted" zone using firewalld, or at a minimum allow `4789/udp` and
 `10250/tcp`.
 These last steps can be completed with the commands:

 ```